Technologies that use unique physical or behavioral characteristics to verify the identity of an individual.

 No. Because of the way the template of unique points is recreated, it is impossible to duplicate fingerprints and the data is not usable for any other purposes or by any outside agencies.

 5. How are biometrics used at Universal Studios Hollywood?

-Biometrics are gathered on a guest’s first visit when using multi-day or Season Pass tickets.
+Biometrics are gathered on a guest’s first visit when using Multi-Day, Annual Pass or Season Pass tickets.
 On subsequent visits these biometrics are referenced to ensure that it is the same guest using the ticket.